-Opinion within subnational political jurisdictions can be estimated by disaggregation, or multi-level regression with post-stratification (MRP).113 Disaggregation treats the sample of respondents within a geographic unit as representative of the population of the unit.
+Opinion within subnational political jurisdictions can be estimated by disaggregation, or multilevel regression with poststratification (MRP).
+Disaggregation treats the sample of respondents within a geographic unit as representative of the population of the unit.
 This is a fair assumption if every member of the population within the unit had an equal probability of being surveyed, and if the number of respondents within the unit is reasonably large.
 The first condition is never exactly satisfied, because some people are more

-111 Cf. Shelby County v.
-Holder, U.S. (criticizing Congress for using a coverage formula based on voter registration and turnout, given that much of the evidence in the congressional record concerned vote dilution).
-112 Cf. Cheryl Boudreau, Christopher S. Elmendorf & Scott A. MacKenzie, Racial or Spatial
+^{128.} Cf. Shelby Cnty. v.
+Holder, 133 S. Ct.
+2612 (2013) (criticizing Congress for using a coverage formula based on voter registration and turnout, given that much of the evidence in the congressional record concerned vote dilution).

-112 Cf. Cheryl Boudreau, Christopher S. Elmendorf & Scott A. MacKenzie, Racial or Spatial Voting?
-The Effects of Ethnic Group Endorsements in Low-Information Elections, Paper presented at the Conference of the Midwest Political Science Association (April 2013) (finding that white voters in San Francisco elections respond favorably to Chinese interest-groups endorsements, and negatively to Latino interest group endorsements).
+^{129.} Cf. Cheryl Boudreau et al., Racial or Spatial Voting?
+The Effects of Ethnic Group Endorsements in Low-Information Elections, Paper presented at the Conference of the Midwest Political Science Association (April 2013) (finding that white voters in San Francisco elections respond favorably to Chinese interest-group endorsements, and negatively to Latino interest-group endorsements).
+Of course, it may be the case that Asian American candidates are disadvantaged by racial stereotypes in some parts of the country, and/or that the CCAP stereotyping questions fail to capture certain pernicious stereotypes about Asian Americans (e.g., disloyalty).

-ANDREW GELMAN & JENNIFER HILL, DATA ANALYSIS USING REGRESSION AND MULTILEVEL/HIERARCHICAL MODELS (2007); Yair Ghitza & Andrew Gelman, Deep Interactions with MRP: Election Turnout and Voting Patterns Among Small Electoral Subgroups, 57 Am J. Pol.
-Sci.
-762 (2013); Jeffrey R. Lax & Justin H. Phillips, How Should We Estimate Public Opinion in the States?, 53 Am.
-J. Pol.
-Sci.
-107 (2009) (hereinafter, How Should We Estimate Public Opinion?); Jeffrey R. Lax & Justin H. Phillips, Gay Rights in the States: Public Opinion and Policy Responsiveness, 103 Am.
-Pol.
-Sci.
-Rev. 367 (2009); Juliana Pacheco, Using National Surveys to Measure Dynamic U.S. State Public Opinion: A Guideline for Scholars and an Application, 11 St. Pol. & Pol'y Q. 415 (2011); David K. Park, Andrew Gelman & Joseph Bafumi, Bayesian Multilevel Estimation with Poststratification: State-Level Estimates from National Polls, 12 Pol.
-Analysis 375 (2004).
+^{130.} See, e.g., ANDREW GELMAN & JENNIFER HILL, DATA ANALYSIS USING REGRESSION AND MULTILEVEL/HIERARCHICAL MODELS (2007); Yair Ghitza & Andrew Gelman, Deep Interactions with MRP: Election Turnout and Voting Patterns Among Small Electoral Subgroups, 57 AM J. POL.
+SCI.
+762 (2013); Jeffrey R. Lax & Justin H. Phillips, How Should We Estimate Public Opinion in the States?, 53 AM.
+J. POL.
+SCI.
+107 (2009) [hereinafter Lax & Phillips, How Should We Estimate Public Opinion?]; Jeffrey R. Lax & Justin H. Phillips, Gay Rights in the States: Public Opinion and Policy Responsiveness, 103 AM.
+POL.
+SCI.
+REV. 367 (2009); Juliana Pacheco, Using National Surveys to Measure Dynamic U.S. State Public Opinion: A Guideline for Scholars and an Application, 11 ST. POL. & POL'Y Q. 415 (2011); David K. Park et al., Bayesian Multilevel Estimation with Poststratification: State-Level Estimates from National Polls, 12 POL.
+ANALYSIS 375 (2004).

-likely than others to accept invitations to answer surveys.114 Public opinion researchers can nonetheless achieve high levels of predictive validity by weighting imperfectly representative samples, so that the demographics of the survey sample (after weighting) resemble Census Bureau estimates of the demographics of the target population.115
+likely than others to accept invitations to answer surveys.
+131 Public opinion researchers can nonetheless achieve high levels of predictive validity by weighting imperfectly representative samples, so that the demographics of the survey sample (after weighting) resemble Census Bureau estimates of the demographics of the target population.
+132